Actual-Chat/actual-chat/docs/Slides/Slides.md

 ![bg fit left:40%](./img/zoom-many-ppl.jpg)

-<h3>So it's mostly the same issues:</h2>
+<h3>Largely the same issues:</h2>

-- Negotiate the time you start the discussion
+- You can't call, but you have to negotiate the time you start it
 - You either join or miss it completely
 - No recording by default, no transcript retained
 - No way to easily review what's happened if you join late